Stories are vital to every part of Scotland. Our stories reflect who we are and shape how others see us.

 Yes, the opportunity is available for all businesses and organisations to get involved – both large and small.
 For inspiration why not look at our Year of Coasts and Waters case studies as there are some great examples of how individual businesses have engaged with the year across 2020 and 2021.

-Our Open Events Funding Programme is now closed.
-Events funding is still available through our Community Stories Fund for organisations and groups working with communities.
+Our Year of Stories 2022 Open Events Funding Programme is now closed.
+Events funding was also made available through the Community Stories Fund for organisations and groups working with communities.
 Find out more about the fund on the Museums Galleries Scotland website.
-The fund will support organisations and community groups to take part in and celebrate Scotland’s Year of Stories, spotlighting the unique stories that matter to them with new, creative events, activities and programming.
-The deadline for applications for the first round of funding is 5pm on 1 October 2021.
-A second funding round will open for applications from 24 January 2022 with a deadline for applications to be submitted by 5pm on 18 March 2022.
+The deadline for the second and final round of Community Stories Fund applications was 18 March 2022.

-The theme is yet to be announced.
+The next Themed Year is yet to be announced.
 Watch this space!